-The Cup of Excellence (COE) has had a significant impact for the change that has unlocked the potential for advancement for growers in every country that it operates, and forever alters the direction of both individual farmers and entire regions.
+The Cup of Excellence (COE) has had a significant impact on the change that has helped with advancement for growers in every country that it operates, and forever alters the direction of both individual farmers and entire regions.

-There are over 120,000 growers cultivating coffee on the slopes of a massive stretch of the towering Andes mountain range covering nearly 20 degrees of latitude.
-Consider that most of this Peruvian Coffee is produced by farmers with minimal access to technical assistance and without much financial incentive to invest in quality, yet these Peruvian Coffees are sometimes so laden with sweetness that they make the sugarcane jealous.
+There are over 120,000 growers cultivating Peruvian Coffeecoffee on the slopes of a massive stretch of the towering Andes mountain range covering nearly 20 degrees of latitude.
+Consider that most of the Peruvian Organic Coffee are produced by coffee farmers with minimal access to technical assistance and without much financial incentive to invest in quality, yet these Peruvian Coffees are sometimes so laden with a sweetness that they make the sugarcane jealous.

 Peru has the ingredients to become a world leader in coffee quality.
 Extreme altitudes, rich soils, and favorable climate conditions?
 Check.
 An abundance of heirloom varieties known for their exquisite taste attributes?
 Check.
 Motivated farmers with a desire to connect to the specialty market?
 Check this one twice and underline it.

-After nearly seven years spent laying the groundwork to bring the Cup of Excellence to Peru, COE has started a new chapter, providing a platform for Peruvian farmers to showcase the spectacular quality coffee beans they have been producing in relative obscurity.
+After nearly seven years spent laying the groundwork to bring the Cup of Excellence to Peru, COE has started a new chapter, providing a platform for Peruvian coffee farmers to showcase the spectacular quality coffee beans from Peru they have been producing in relative obscurity.

 Over 300 coffees from all of Peru’s nine different regions were submitted.
-From September 11 to 15, 2017, international judges from 10 countries assessed the top coffees that passed through a rigorous screening from pre-selection to the national jury stage.
-By the time the competition ended, more than 9,000 individual cups of coffee were sampled.
+From September 11th to 15th, 2017, international judges from 10 countries assessed the top coffees from Peru that passed through a rigorous screening from pre-selection to the national jury stage.
+By the time the competition ended, more than 9,000 individual cups of Peruvian coffee were sampled.
 The very best of the coffees entered in the competition will proceed to an online global auction in November.